luiscoco/AzureIoTHub_D2C/README.md

 }
 ```

-# 2. Build and Run the application

-# 3. Verify with Azure.IoT.Explorer
+# 2. Build and Run the application and Verify it with Azure.IoT.Explorer

 Donwload and install the Azure IoT Explorer: https://github.com/Azure/azure-iot-explorer